cisagov/windows-commando-packer/README.md

 GitHub Actions can build this project in three different modes depending on how the build was triggered from GitHub.

-1. **Development release**: After a normal commit or pull request GitHub Actions will build the project, and run tests and validation on the Packer template.
+1. **Development release**: After a normal commit and also on a pull request, GitHub Actions will run tests and validation on the Packer template, and then build the project.
 An image will be built and deployed using the [`build`](.github/workflows/build.yml) workflow.
 This should be configured to deploy the image to a single region using a development account.
 1. **Pre-release**: Publish a GitHub release with the "This is a pre-release"